Klinefelter syndrome is one of the genetic disorders in males. It occurs when a male baby is born with more than required or extra X chromosomes.

 Klinefelter syndrome is found in 1 out of 1000 males.
 The unwanted additional sex chromosome is a result of a random error in the formation of sperm or the egg.

 More than half of the time the error happens in the sperm formation while the remainder is due to complications in the egg development.
 Women with pregnancies after the age of 35 have slightly more chances of having a baby with this syndrome.

 Causes Of Klinefelter Syndrome

 The existence of an extra X chromosome takes place when the genetic element splits unevenly in the egg.
 It can also develop when the genetic element splits unevenly in the sperm.
 Although this is one of the genetic disorders, it is not carried through family members.

-There are no obvious symptoms in men who with Klinefelter syndrome.
-Some have thinly dispersed hair body, wide hips, and enlarged breasts.
-The testicles in every man stay small while in some the penis does not grow adult size.
+There are no obvious symptoms in men with Klinefelter syndrome.
+Some have thinly dispersed hair, wide hips, and enlarged breasts.
+The testicles in every man stay small while in some the penis does not grow to the adult size.

-- Males affected by Klinefelter syndrome are given testosterone which is a hormone required for sexual enhancement.
-If the treatment begins near the age of puberty, it can serve boys to have a proper body development.
+Males affected by Klinefelter syndrome are given testosterone, which is a male sex hormone required for sexual enhancement.
+If the treatment begins near the age of puberty, it can serve boys to have proper body development.